Let’s examine how chargeback fraud prevention can work for you.

 At SEON, we believe every business should be able to reduce their chargeback rates, whether it’s due to friendly or clear fraud.
 And integrating a powerful fraud prevention system into your business shouldn’t be complex, nor expensive.

 Make a simple calculation of how much you lose directly

 And that cost is rather conservative.
 When you take into account the lost time and resources to fighting chargebacks, the true cost of fraud can be much higher.

-And while our system has been proven to drastically reduce chargeback rates without increasing false positives, SEON’s smart and flexible reporting tools can even pull the right data to make your case against a chargeback dispute – all so you can divert time and effort towards growing your business with complete peace of mind.
+And while our system has been proven to drastically reduce chargeback rates without increasing false positives, SEON’s smart and flexible reporting and chargeback prevention tools can even pull the right data to make your case against a chargeback dispute – all so you can divert time and effort towards growing your business with complete peace of mind.

 To see how to aboid chargebacks with SEON, please see the two following case studies:

 See a live demo of our product